NixOS/rfcs/rfcs/0140-simple-package-paths.md

 All of these questions are in scope to be addressed in future discussions in the [Nixpkgs Architecture Team](https://nixos.org/community/teams/nixpkgs-architecture.html):

+- Add a meta tagging system to packages as a replacement for the package categories.
+Maybe `meta.tags` with `search.nixos.org` integration.
 - Making the filetree more human-friendly by grouping files together by "topic" rather than technical delineations.
   For instance, having a package definition, changelog, package-specific config generator and perhaps even NixOS module in one directory makes work on the package in a broad sense easier.
 - This RFC only addresses the top-level attribute namespace, aka packages in `pkgs.<name>`, it doesn't do anything about package sets like `pkgs.python3Packages.<name>`, `pkgs.haskell.packages.ghc942.<name>`, which may or may not also benefit from a similar auto-calling